Neiva07/tocos-test/README.md

 The project now is up and runnning

-You can access the WebApp on http://localhost:3000
+You can access the WebApp on http://localhost:3000 once the deployment finishes

 ## Testing